superflyben/onc_read_bars/README.md

-# onc_read_bars
+## R script for reading log files from  Ocean Networks Canada
-R script for reading and combining daily log files from BARS instrument on Ocean Networks Canada
+This is a short R-script that reads the daily log files from the Benthic And Resistivity Sensors (BARS) instrument package installed on the underwater observatory run by Ocean Networks Canada.
+These log files contain the raw instrument output, and may include bad entries or instrument commands which are not easily read with R's standards data reading functions.
+The script in this repository handles this probelm by using a combination of the low level readLines function and the try-catch feature to scavenge any good data available in the file.
+These entries are added to the main storage array, which is written out to a csv file at the end.